 Volunteer at the UC Davis MIND Institute

-When you become a volunteer you join a team of caring professionals whose mission is to improve the health of the people in the community they serve.
-The MIND Institute's volunteer team is made up of men and women from diverse backgrounds, high school and college students, retirees, transitioning adults and working professionals.
+Becoming a volunteer means joining a caring team of professionals who are dedicated to helping individuals with neurodevelopmental disabilities.
+The volunteer team at the MIND Institute is made up of people from different backgrounds, including high school and college students, retirees, and working professionals.

 Child Life Program